JonathanWilbur/mueller-report/volume1.md

 [^134]: **\[ REDACTED: Investigative Technique \]** SM-2589105-HACK, serial 5. **\[ REDACTED: Investigative Technique \]**
 [^135]: **\[ REDACTED: Investigative Technique \]** See SM-2589105-GJ, serial 649.
 As part of its investigation, the FBI later received images ofDNC servers and copies of relevant traffic logs.
 Netyksho indictment ¶ 28-29.
 [^136]: Netyksho indictment ¶ 29.
 The last-in-time DNC email released by WikiLeaks was dated May 25, 2016, the same period of time during which the GRU gained access to the DNC's email server.
 Netyksho indictment ¶ 45.
-[^137]: Netyksho indictment ¶ 5. approximately a week before the registration of dcleaks.com, the same actors attempted to register the website electionleaks.com using the same domain registration service. **\[ REDACTED: Investigative Technique \]**
+[^137]: Netyksho indictment ¶ 5.
+Approximately a week before the registration of dcleaks.com, the same actors attempted to register the website electionleaks.com using the same domain registration service. **\[ REDACTED: Investigative Technique \]**
 [^138]: See SM-2589105, serial 181; Netyksho indictment ¶ 2l(a).
 [^139]: **\[ REDACTED: Investigative Technique \]**
 [^140]: See, e.g., Internet archive, "https://dcleaks.com/" (archive date Nov.
 10, 2016).
 Additionally, DCLeaks released documents relating to **\[ REDACTED: Personal Privacy \]**, emails belonging to **\[ REDACTED: Personal Privacy \]**, and emails from 2015 relating to Republican Party employees (under the portfolio name "The United States republican Party").
-"The United States republican Party" portfolio contained approximately 300 emails from a variety of GOP members, PACs, campaigns, state parties, and businesses dated between May and October 2015. according to open-source reporting, these victims shared the same Tennessee-based web-hosting company, called Smartech corporation.
+"The United States republican Party" portfolio contained approximately 300 emails from a variety of GOP members, PACs, campaigns, state parties, and businesses dated between May and October 2015.
+According to open-source reporting, these victims shared the same Tennessee-based web-hosting company, called Smartech corporation.
 William Bastone, RNC E-Mail Was, In Fact, Hacked By Russians, The smoking Gun (Dec.
 13, 2016).
 [^141]: Netyksho indictment ¶ 38.
 [^142]: See, e.g., Facebook account 100008825623541 (Alice Donovan).
 [^143]: 7/14/16 Facebook message, ID 793058100795341 (DC Leaks) to ID **\[ REDACTED: Personal Privacy \]**